Medical Insurance and Massage

 - Policy number

-In addition to completing a digital intake, you will need to sign HIPAA documents during your first appointment.
-Please plan to arrive ten minutes early.
+In addition to completing a digital intake, I will need you to sign HIPAA documents during your first appointment.
+Consequently, please plan to arrive ten minutes early.

 I am currently a participating provider with: